An Overview of Alabama Drug Charges

 Unlawful Manufacturing of Controlled Substance in Alabama

 The Alabama Criminal Code also contains Alabama drug charges for the unlawful manufacturing of a controlled substance.
-The statute criminalizes the actual manufacturing of the controlled substance and also makes it illegal to possess “precursor substances” with intent to manufacture a controlled substance out of the precursor substances.
+The statute criminalizes the actual production of the controlled substance and also makes it illegal to possess “precursor substances” with intent to manufacture a controlled substance out of the precursor substances.
 An example of a precursor substance would be sinus medication containing Ephedrine or Pseudo-ephedrine.
-Theses substances are used in the manufacture of methamphetamine.
+These are considered materials used in the manufacturing of methamphetamine.

 Drug Distribution Charges in Alabama